 1963 - Becomes an American citizen.

 1972-1976 - Distinguished Professor of Judaic Studies at the City University of New York.

-1976-present - Andrew Mellon Professor in the Humanities at Boston University.
+1976 - Named the Andrew Mellon Professor in the Humanities at Boston University.

 1980 - Becomes the founding chairman of the U.S. Holocaust Memorial Council.

 1982-1983 - Henry Luce Visiting Scholar in Humanities and Social Thought at Yale University